Game Preview: Cougars vs. Thunderbirds

 NEWS AND NOTES

-TEN GAMES DOWN: The Prince George Cougars began their three-game home-stand with a 6-3 setback to the Medicine Hat Tigers.
-Terik Parascak, Kooper Gizowski, and Jett Lajoie scored the PG goals.
-Alex Levshyn made 21 saves in the loss.
-The Cougars power-play was 2-6, while their penaty kill was a perfect 1/1
+11 GAMES DOWN: The Prince George Cougars clawed back into the win column with a 6-3 win over Seattle last night at CN Centre.
+The top line of Terik Parascak, Brock Souch, and Dmitri Yakutsneak combined for 11 points in the victory.
+Josh Ravensbergen collected his fifth win of the season, making 33 saves on 36 shots.
+Special Teams once again was dynamite for PG, going 2-4 on the power-play, and a perfect 3/3 on the penalty kill.

 WHL PLAYER OF THE WEEK: Cougars 20-year-old sniper Kooper Gizowski was named the WHL's Player of the Week.
-The Edmonton, AB product compiled eight points over the weekend, highlighted by his first career WHL hat-trick on Friday vs. Seattle and a career-high five- point game on Saturday vs. Tri-City.
-Gizowski already owns 20 points (10-10-20) through his first ten games.
+The Edmonton, AB product compiled eight points over the weekend, highlighted by his first career WHL hat-trick on Friday vs. Seattle and a career-high fivepoint game on Saturday vs. Tri-City.
+Gizowski already owns 20 points (10-10-20) through his first ten games (stats ahead of weekend vs. Seattle).
 He was claimed off waivers by the Cats in the 2025 off- season.

-HISTORY MADE: On Saturday, October 18th, the Cougars set a new franchise record in their 9-3 win over Tri-City.
-The Cats scored four goals

 NHL CENTRAL SCOUTING: Four Prince George Cougars were named to the National Hockey League's Central Scouting Preliminary Rankings ahead of the 2026 NHL Draft.
 Carson Carels highlights the quartet after being named an 'A'-rated player, indicating him as a first-round candidate.
 Kayden Lemire and Dermot Johnston both received 'C' rankings, indicating them as 4th/5th-round candidates.
 Phoenix Cahill rounds out the four as a 'W'-ranked skater, indicating him as a 6th/7th-round candidate.